 There are basically 2 separate wiring systems in this car.
 The engine wiring system is a separate fused system, which controls all the engine functions, including the electric fuel pump.
 It is powered thru a wire connection to the ignition switch.
 All the other functions, lights, wipers, stop lights, radio, etc. are powered through a second fuse block in exactly the same fashion as a standard buggy.

 The GTX uses a modified VW type-1 gas tank that is modified for buggy use.
-On the top of the tank, the original fuel fill is blocked off and an external fill bung is welded to the tank, it then uses a marine grade stainless steel fuel fill assembly.
-On the bottom the original fuel connection is removed and a steel bung (1/4” NPT ) is welded into the tank, along with a 1 quart baffled sump.
-A -6 fitting is inserted into the bung, which is then plumbed to a high pressure electric fuel pump.
+On the top of the tank, the original fuel fill is blocked off and an external fill bung is welded to the tank, it then uses a marine-grade stainless steel fuel fill assembly.
+On the bottom, the original fuel connection is removed and 2 steel bungs (1/4” NPT ) are welded into the tank, along with a 1 quart baffled sump.
+A -6 fitting is inserted into the lower bung, which is then plumbed to a high-pressure electric fuel pump.
 This pump must be capable of producing constant pressure of 40 lbs..
 A -6 line is routed through the tunnel to the engine where a pressure regulator is mounted, along with a pressure gauge, then plumbed into the fuel rail.
-No return line is needed.
-A vent is needed to vent the fuel tank and can be routed back to the motor.
+In order for the fuel regulator to work properly, a -6 line is run through the tunnel back to the tank, into a -6 SAN fitting in the second bung in the tank.
+A vent is needed to vent the fuel tank.

 The engine for the GTX is known as the EcoTec, and has been in the GM family for quite some time.
 The engines we are recommending were produced as 2.2 and 2.4 liter engines.
 Many have variable valve timing.
 All are electronic fuel injection, with coil packs on the spark plugs.
 Three induction systems were used in the 2006 thru 2010 period.
 They were normal aspirated, turbo charged and a limited number with belt driven superchargers.
 Flywheel horsepower ranges between 165 and over 300.